All About Barefaced

 “Barefaced” means shameless.
 Shamelessness can be good or bad depending on the context.
 The logo symbolizes an illuminating message on a wall that prevents open communication.
 Break down that wall, and the sky’s the limit!

-Conversations about sexuality flow spontaneously.
+Conversations about sexuality feel natural, not forced.

 Create opportunities for the discussions you want to have.

 Smart way to start real conversations and have a good laugh.